bryandesser/Quant4D/docs/source/graphical_user_interface.rst

   non-square datasets and CoM/DPC.
 Done in memory to avoid having to reimport the data.

-..
-  * **Annular integration step**: User-defined step size for pre-computed annular images.
-Smaller steps give finer control of annular detectors at the expense of larger memory usage.

 Info and Variables Tabs
 ^^^^^^^^
 .. image:: ../_static/settings_info_tab.png